-This book came out in 2012 but it continues to be topical as our political parties in the U.S. debate economic choices.
+This book came out in 2012, but I think it continues to be topical, as our political parties in the U.S. debate economic choices.

 One of our most prescient political observers provides a sobering account of how pitched battles over scarce resources will increasingly define American politics in the coming years—and how we might avoid, or at least mitigate, the damage from these ideological and economic battles.